 " 'Real' means ... that GHG reductions ... result from a demonstrable action or set of actions, and are quantified using appropriate, accurate, and conservative methodologies that account for all GHG emissions sources, GHG sinks, and GHG reservoirs within the offset project boundary and account for uncertainty and the potential for activity-shifting leakage and market-shifting leakage."
 (Cal.
 Code Regs., tit.
-17, § 95802.) " 'Permanent' means ... that GHG reductions ... are not reversible, or when GHG reductions ... may be reversible, that mechanisms are in place to replace any reversed GHG emission reductions ... to ensure that all credited reductions endure for at least 100 years."
-(Ibid.) " 'Quantifiable' means ... the ability to accurately measure and calculate GHG reductions ... relative to a project baseline in a reliable and replicable manner for all GHG emission sources ...."
-(Ibid.) " 'Verifiable' means that an Offset Project Data Report assertion is well documented and transparent such that it lends itself to an objective review by an accredited verification body."
-(Ibid.) " 'Additional' means ... greenhouse gas emission reductions or removals that exceed any greenhouse gas reduction or removals otherwise occur in a conservative business-as-usual scenario."
+17, § 95802.) " 'Permanent' means ... that GHG reductions ... are not reversible, or when GHG reductions ... to ensure that all credited reductions endure for at least 100 years."
+(Ibid.) " 'Quantifiable' means ... the ability to accurately measure and calculate GHG reductions ... relative to a project baseline in a reliable and replicable manner for all GHG emission sources" (Ibid.) " 'Verifiable' means that an Offset Project Data Report assertion is well documented and transparent such that it lends itself to an objective review by an accredited verification body."
+(Ibid.) " 'Additional' means ... greenhouse gas emission reductions or removals that exceed any greenhouse gas reduction or removals otherwise required by law, regulation or legally binding mandate, and that exceed any greenhouse gas reductions or removals that would otherwise occur in a conservative business-as-usual scenario."
 (Cal.
 Code Regs., tit.
 17, § 95802.)